5 Tips for Getting Through Your First Week in Germany

 3. Take care of your financial affairs

 Before you start studying, you'll also want to make sure you have access to funds whenever you need them.
 This means creating what is known as a blocked account (Sperrkonto), which proves to the government that you have sufficient funds to live in Germany for one year.

 But it goes beyond that.
-When you have created a Sperrkonto, you can also start conventional bank accounts, or use mobile-based providers to make cash available at short notice.
+Once you have created a Blocked Account, you will need a current account to pay your daily expenses.
+You can use traditional banks, or mobile-based providers to make cash available at short notice.
 Banks like N26 and Monese offer accounts that accommodate smartphone payments and are designed especially for students.
 They also have English-language websites, which is great for foreign visitors.

 4. Make contact with your future classmates

 During your first week in Germany, it's not healthy to spend all of your time filling out forms or waiting at government offices.
 In fact, socializing should be a priority as soon as possible, and there are various ways to do so.